 The matrimonial covenant, by which a man and a woman establish between themselves a partnership of the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring; this covenant between baptized persons has been raised by Christ the Lord to the dignity of a sacrament."
 Catechism of the Catholic Church, 1606

 Thank you for your interest in the sacrament of marriage at Saints Peter and Paul!
-Either the bride or groom themselves, or either set of parents, must be registered and active parishioners for a minimum of three months before the parish can schedule a wedding date.
+Either the bride or groom, or their parents, must be registered and active parishioners for a minimum of three months before a couple can schedule a wedding date.

 PARISH REGISTRATION FORM